“The pre-eminent pensions-related firm in the UK. They have

 A buy-in is likely to be the most important transaction a pension scheme trustee or employer makes for their scheme, and high quality legal advice is a key component of a successful transaction.
 We have been involved in the bulk annuity market from its infancy, and our team has consistently advised on around 30% of buy-in/buy-out transactions by value in recent years.
 We bring a deep understanding of the legal issues and risks, particularly around benefit specification, document review and trustee protections, and have worked closely with all of the main insurers and consultants.
 Above all, we guide our clients through a transaction from start to finish.
 Drawing on the vast pensions experience from across our practice, our team don’t just focus on the narrow transaction window, but on the early preparation stage and, crucially, the full wind-up solution.

 Although the field is evolving, many pensions longevity transactions are highly bespoke and serviced by a specialised market, relying on an elite selection of practitioners.
 We are proud to be in that company, having advised on some of the earliest transactions.
-In the last three years alone, we have assisted our clients with longevity swaps totalling £10bn.
+We have over a decade of experience working on these complex risk transfer transactions and in the last four years alone, we have assisted our clients with longevity swaps totalling over £13bn.

 DB consolidation continues to gain traction and ranges from shared services and asset pooling to single governance models such as DB master trusts or transfers to DB superfunds, where the link with the sponsoring employer is cut.
 The superfund market is in its infancy but our team is actively involved in the anticipated first-wave discussions for transactions.
 We have advised on several transfers to DB master trusts, and our broad experience advising pension scheme trustees, together with our industry involvement and expertise in general risk management solutions, means we are well placed to advise in this nascent area.